kwetopeta/33nano.github.io/content/Blog/Afropolitan-Ambassador.md

 tags = ["Afropolitan"]
 cover = "https://i.redd.it/eufqc3av9lh61.png"
 categories = ["Category 1"]
-description = "Thanks to the global pandemic, i finally know what i want to do, Game Development"
+description = "Thanks to the global pandemic, i finally know what i want to do, Game Development.
+Image is a combination of Every Pixel pattern and the brain picture by David clode on Unsplash"
 +++